serhatcandev/serhatcandev/README.md

 ### Hi there 👋, my name is Serhat

-#### A self-taught software developer dealing with FrontEnd since March 2022
+#### A self-taught software developer dealing with Frontend since March 2022

 Since I was a child, I always wanted to be a software developer because I have been involved with computers.
 No matter how much I wanted software, I was never interested in it when I was little.
 I decided to take my high school in Vocational high school because there was a software department.
 In high school, I joined the database department, but the education we received was beyond disgrace and I was seriously alienated from the software.
 Now I am learning software by myself.
 I learned JavaScript, my current goal is React.